-They will help you understand if the program is right for your family, and answer any questions you may have.
-If you are interested in learning more, contact your county.
+They will help you understand if the program is right for your family.
+They can also answer any questions you may have.
+If you want to learn more, contact your county.

 Who is eligible?

-Eligibility is based on one of the following:
+Eligibility is based on one of these:

-- A developmental delay of at least 25% in one or more areas of development (see below)
+- A developmental delay of at least 25% in one or more areas of development

 - A physician-diagnosed condition with a high probability of developmental delay

-The team that evaluates the child includes:
+The team that evaluates your child includes:

-- You (the parent or caregiver)
+- You (the parent or caregiver).

-- A service coordinator
+- A service coordinator.

-- Other professionals trained in child development
+- Other professionals trained in child development.

 What are the areas of development?